PREP – HOA Fall Week 14 Recap

 MOUNDRIDGE

-The Lady Wildcat volleyball team finished the season with a 38-3, 12-1 record. … The Wildcat football team saw its season come to an end on Friday when it lost 22-14 against Smith Center in the Class 1A playoffs.
+The Lady Wildcat volleyball team finished the season with a 38-3, 12-1 record. … The Wildcat football team finished the season with a 8-3, 4-2 record.

 REMINGTON